|

 trapped in your suit and gradually warmed by your body temperature.

-Each type of wet suit seam construction – overlock, flat stitch, and
+Each type of wetsuit seam construction – overlock, flat stitch, and

 blind stitch – is designed for comfortable use at a different water